Intro

 Request Structure

-Requests are stored as JSON with optional markdown documentation:
+Requests are stored in HTTP file format with optional markdown documentation:

 Environments let you manage variables across different stages (development, staging, production).